Where Are They Now: The Men of “I Love New York 1 & 2”

 When Tiffany Pollard, at the time known as New York, was offered her own show people were curious of what type of men she would have on there, seeing that she had such an affinity for Flavor Flav.
 Some people were very surprised when she had Lee Marks, later named “Mr. Boston,” as a contender.
 Being seen as the Anti-Flav, the accountant who loved to cook for New York, wear thongs, and picked his nose was named the best kisser she’d ever encountered at the time.
 But, because he was almost KO’d by fellow contestant Chance in a boxing challenge, New York eliminated him.

 After ILNY he dated New York’s spitting adversary Pumkin, and then appeared on “I Love Money.”
-After being eliminated on the fourth episode, he vowed off doing anymore VH1 reality television shows, did some stand-up, and started his own Youtube channel were he gave out sexual advice and answered viewers’ questions.
+After being eliminated on the fourth episode, he vowed off doing anymore VH1 reality television shows and went into stand-up.

 Joshua Gallander had an instant connection with New York, was favored by her mother, and became friends with fellow contestants Real and Chance.
 Besides the constant beef he had with Tango, this South Florida native continued with his pursuit for New York, until he hit the final four and was eliminated.